arp-249x/CampusJugaad-Legacy/README.md

 ### 1. Advanced Marketplace Engine
 * **Dynamic Bidding Wars:** Moving beyond fixed prices.
 "Heroes" can bid higher or lower based on difficulty (e.g., "I'll print it for ₹40, but I need ₹10 extra for rain").
 Task Masters can then select the best candidate based on price and rating.
-* **Instant Revocation:** Mistake in the description?
-Changed your mind?
-Task Masters will be able to cancel an `OPEN` quest instantly and get a 100% wallet refund as long as no Hero has accepted it yet.
 ### 2. Upgrade for Community Justice
 * **Dispute Resolution Center:** A dedicated dashboard where users can upload proof (photos/chats) in case of a conflict.
 A "Jury System" (admins) will have access to review and resolve these edge cases.
 ### 3. Scaling & Performance